line/armeria/site/src/sphinx/advanced-logging.rst

 ... to the `MDC`_ property map and forwards the log message to the appender ``CONSOLE``, as defined in the ``<appender-ref />`` element.

-There are three types of properties you can export using `RequestContextExportingAppender`_.
+There are three types of properties you can export using :api:`RequestContextExportingAppender`.

 Built-in properties
 -------------------
 A built-in property is a common property available for most requests.
-See the complete list of the built-in properties and their MDC keys at `BuiltInProperty`_.
+See the complete list of the built-in properties and their MDC keys at :api:`BuiltInProperty`.

 HTTP request and response headers
 ---------------------------------